 - Display their work!
 Sure it may not be Picasso and that worksheet has eraser smudges, but it is evidence of your first grader’s success.
 Designate a place to display these proud artifacts for all to enjoy.

 - Save the really special pieces.
-Each of my children have a hanging file box to keep treasured work from their school years.
+Use a hanging file box to keep treasured work from their school years.
 One file per grade filled with important class work papers and photos of oversize projects.
-I glue a school picture to the front and have them write their name/age/grade on an index card to label each file.
-Periodically, we will look through the file boxes together.
-The kids love remembering their younger school years and the files are a good reminder that with patience and hard work they can meet the challenges of the classroom.
+Glue a school picture to the front and have them write their name/age/grade on an index card to label each file.
+Periodically, look through the file boxes together.
+Your child will love remembering their younger school years and the files are a good reminder that with patience and hard work they can meet the challenges of the classroom.